Georgios11/vanlife/README.md

 ```

 -   Challenge: Remove error handling from the component state
-    and and a try...catch to the action to better handle the
+    and add a try...catch to the action to better handle the
     errors, just like we just practiced.

 ```javascript